-As someone who has written lots about induction of labour and is dismayed by the way in which the volume of medical research in this area swamps the very few studies that seek to ask women about their experiences of this process, I was delighted to see the publication of a recent study which did just that.
-Sheila Brown and Christine Furber have explored women’s experiences of cervical ripening on antenatal wards.
+The volume of medical research on induction swamps the very few studies that seek to ask women about their experiences of this process.
+So I was delighted to see the publication of a recent study which did just that.
+Sheila Brown and Christine Furber explored women’s experiences of cervical ripening on antenatal wards.
 They did not set up any kind of intervention; they simply interviewed some of the women who had experienced ‘usual care’ during induction for so-called ‘prolonged pregnancy’.

 I can’t say I was delighted to read the results, though.
 But I also can’t say I was surprised by them.
 Overall, as the authors’ summary shows, the women reported negative experiences of inpatient cervical ripening, and these negative experiences appeared to relate to their senses of being undermined (Brown and Furber 2015).